knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

----
-title: "Create a SinkBinding object"
+# Create a SinkBinding object
-weight: 02
-type: "docs"
----

 ![API version v1](https://img.shields.io/badge/API_Version-v1-red?style=flat-square)

-This topic describes how to create a SinkBinding object and connect it to a subject in your cluster.
+This topic describes how to create a SinkBinding object.

-If you follow the examples in this topic, you will have a SinkBinding object that resolves a Knative Service (the sink) into a URI, and sets that URI in the environment variable `K_SINK` in new jobs from a cron job (the subject).
+The SinkBinding resolves a sink as a URI, sets the URI in the environment variable `K_SINK`, and adds the URI to a subject using `K_SINK`.
-The SinkBinding updates `K_SINK` if the URI changes.
+If the URI changes, the SinkBinding updates the value of `K_SINK`.

+In the examples below, the sink is a Knative Service and the subject is a CronJob.
 If you have an existing subject and sink, you can replace the examples with your own values.

 ## Before you begin

-Before you can create a SinkBinding object, you must:
+Before you can create a SinkBinding object:

-- Have Knative Serving installed on your cluster.
+- You must have Knative Eventing installed on your cluster.
 - Optional: If you want to use `kn` commands with SinkBinding, install the `kn` CLI.